JulioEvencio/vertical-quest/README.md

 **NOTE 01: I recommend using JDK 8 or higher**

-**NOTE 02: You will need to add the `resources folder` to the project's `Class-Path`, that is, configure it so that this folder is inside the `JAR` when the project is compiled.**
+**NOTE 02: You will need to add the `resources folder` to the project's `Class-Path`, that is, configure it so that this folder is inside the `JAR` when the project is compiled**

 ## Contribution

-Please feel free to send pull requests and report issues.
+Please feel free to send pull requests and report issues

 ## Gallery